 Is the Cape Cobra Aggressive?

-Rather than fleeing from danger, the cape cobra tends to stand its ground when confronted by a potential predator.
-It positions the front half of its body upright, hisses and displays its hood as a warning.
-It is not averse to striking and will freely do so in response to any sudden movements.
+Rather than fleeing from danger, the cape cobra tends to stand its ground.
+It positions the front half of its body upright, hisses and displays its hood.
+It is not averse to striking and will do so in response to any sudden movements.

 Which Snake Causes the Most Deaths?

-In the US, though there are up to eight thousand snakebite incidents per year, only 5 to 6 of them result in death.
+Fatal snake bites in North America are rare.
+In the U.S., though there are up to eight thousand snake bite incidents per year, only 5 result in death.
 North America’s venomous snakes are not deadly enough to have made the top 10 list, and most of the continent’s citizens have easy access to hospitals and antivenin treatment.

 North America is home to several species of pit viper, including rattlesnakes, and also one elapid (the coral snake).
 Although the coral snakes are the most venomous, bites are extremely rare.